scionproto/scion/doc/manuals/router.rst

       `Goroutines <https://en.wikipedia.org/wiki/Go_(programming_language)#Concurrency:_goroutines_and_channels>`_
       are the Go programming language's light-weight user-space concurrency primitives.
 Go's runtime schedules goroutines on top of a smaller number of kernel threads.
-The number of kernel threads is controlled by the ``num_cores`` option.
-The default is to use as many processors as there are usable cores, letting other goroutines displace them sporadically.
+The default is to use as many packet processors as there are kernel threads started by Go, letting other goroutines displace them sporadically.
 Whether more or fewer processors are preferable is to be determined experimentaly.

+      The number of kernel threads that go creates depends on the number of usable cores, which is controlled by the environment variable ``GOMAXPROCS``.
+See :ref:`GOMAXPROCS`.

    .. option:: router.num_slow_processors = <int> (Default: 1)